 Makes it easy for search engines to find your website’s pages.

 Tells search engines which pages on your site to crawl.

 Shows search engines where to find your menu, reservations, location, etc.

 Doing Your Part for SEO

 Google is able to learn information by “crawling”, or indexing your website.
-When Google does this, it checks particular areas of your website’s structure and content for signals about what your website.
+When Google does this, it checks particular areas of your website’s structure and content for signals of what your website is about.